 Terry Ishigo suffered from a severe traumatic brain injury (TBI) - primarily in the right hemisphere of his brain, with shearing between the left and right hemispheres, or a diffused axonal injury (DAI).
 Somehow, our father had fallen so hard on the left side of his body, that his brain violently shifted over to the right side of the skull, causing the contusions on the right hemisphere.
 His body also sustained 5-6 broken ribs, a broken scapula, broken clavicle, fractured vertebras, and deep wounds on both his knees and all four knuckles of both hands.

-Our dad recently had a CT brain scan on February 23rd, and our family consulted with the Kaiser Neurologist who shared with us results that his brain scan looked stable with no new bleeding, yet still too swollen to conduct surgery that would re-attach a skull flap on his head.
-This April, our dad is due to have a 50-minute EEG to track his brain wave activity.
-He will also undergo a one-month clinical trial treatment of Amandatine, which has had some results in helping coma & vegetative state patients become more alert.
-In early May, he will have another CT scan to assess the healing of his brain, and determine possible next treatment.
+Our dad had a CT brain scan on February 23rd, and our family consulted with the Kaiser Neurologist who shared with us results that his brain scan looked stable with no new bleeding, yet still too swollen to conduct surgery that would re-attach a skull flap on his head.
+In April, our dad underwent a one-month clinical trial treatment of Amandatine, which had clinical potential of helping coma & vegetative state patients become more alert; there was no change for him.
+In early May, he had another CT scan to assess the healing of his brain, and was scheduled to have a shunt surgery later that month due to the enlargement of his ventricular lobes.
+In May and early June, our dad was treated in the ER for multiple infections, and the surgery had to be postponed.

 Our dad continues to fight for his life each day.
 On January 19th, he opened his eyes for one hour with all of us by his side.
 We have to appreciate each improvement he makes - first opening his left eye, now opening both eyes, and while he prefers to look to the right, he has begun to occasionally look over to the left.
-His current state makes him vulnerable to a number of conditions, and his body has fought off one round of MRSA and one round of pneumonia.
+His current state makes him vulnerable to a number of conditions, and his body has fought off MRSA, pneumonia, and other infections.

 After the accident, his facial expressions communicated how much his body was in excruciating pain.
 Slowly through time, nearly all his bodily injuries have healed.
 We're thankful that we can now take him outside on the rehab's garden patio in a wheelchair for two hours a day.
-We celebrate the days when his vitals and health are stable.
-We stay attentive to his changing symptoms, including painful episodes of having an elevated heart rate, body contractions and increased breaths per minute.
+We appreciate the days when his vitals and health are stable.
+We stay attentive to his changing symptoms, including "sympathetic storm" episodes of having an elevated heart rate, body contractions and increased breaths per minute.
 We encourage him at the rehab, and during our trips to the ER, while still understanding that his cognitive capacities are unresponsive.
-His current status is more or less in a vegetative state at this time, but our family is deeply committed to providing brain stimulation (with talking to him, massage, music, PT, and more) everyday.
+He has been in a persistent vegetative state, but our family is deeply committed to every step of the way - with providing comfort, presence, and brain stimulation (with talking to him, massage, music, PT, and more) everyday.

-Our mom has stayed strong, positive and supported thanks to everyone in our community.
-She's become our dad's full-time, daily nurse and source of encouragement.
-We take turns to relieve her, and we try our best to make sure she goes to yoga on Tuesday mornings and to walk when she can.
-She meditates every morning, and stands in gassho by the butsudan to share gratitude, and good energy for Daddy.
-Amy hustles as an optometrist 5-6 days a week, and Traci has just graduated with her Master's in Social Work; both relieve our mom after work nearly everyday.
+Our mom has stayed strong, open and supported thanks to everyone in our community.
+She's our dad's full-time, daily nurse and source of encouragement.
+We take turns to relieve her on a daily basis, and we all do our part in supporting each other.
+Mommy meditates every morning, and stands in gassho by the butsudan to share gratitude and good energy for Daddy.
+Amy hustles as an optometrist 5-6 days a week, and Traci recently graduated with her Master's in Social Work, started a new position, and continues to organize with Vigilant Love.

 The constant support from our Sangha at the San Fernando Valley Hongwanji Buddhist Temple, family, and friends from all parts of our lives have kept us going.
 We love you all, our community, greatly.